What Is A Contractors Disciplinary Bond?

 How Much Does A Disciplinary Bond Cost?

 The cost of a disciplinary bond will vary based on several factors.
-Generally speaking, smaller bond requirements will be significantly less expensive that larger bonds simply because the issuing surety has less risk on smaller bonds and larger bonds indicate a more sever infraction committed by the contractor and as such, poses greater financial risk to the surety.
+Generally speaking, smaller bond requirements will be significantly less expensive than larger bonds simply because the issuing surety has less risk on smaller bonds and larger bonds indicate a more severe infraction committed by the contractor and as such, poses a greater financial risk to the surety.

-Like other contractor surety bonds, the amount a contractor will pay for a disciplinary bond depends on the factors mentioned above as well as a contractors credit, financials and previous work history among other underwriting guidelines.
+Like other contractor surety bonds, the amount that a contractor will pay for a disciplinary bond depends on the factors mentioned above as well as a contractor’s credit, and in some cases, financials and previous work history among other underwriting guidelines.
 Disciplinary bond premiums can be as low as a few percent of the bond amount to over 10% in other cases.
 In general, contractors with challenged credit and/or high disciplinary bond requirements may have more trouble securing a bond than those who don’t.

 In lieu of a disciplinary bond, some contractors may choose to file a bond alternative, such as cash or a certificate of deposit with the Contractors State License Board which is permitted by the Code of Civil Procedures, section 995.710.
 However, with each form of bond alternative, the CSLB will retain the collateral for three years after the end of the bonding period being covered, making this option significantly less attractive for many contractors.